Ncloud CLI

 Specify CLI parameters and options

 Most parameter values are simple strings or numbers.
-You can also use parameters in the Map or List format.
-List is used in commands as shown below.
+Other than that, Maps and Lists may be used as parameters.
+The List is used like the commands shown below.
 The List parameter can be used with spaces ( ), commas (,), declaration of additional parameters, etc.

 $ ./ncloud server getPublicIpInstanceList --publicIpInstanceNoList 573361 571968